DanielSandoval/fruits-store-project/README.md

 ### Testing Instructions:

 #### User Authentication:
--All endpoints require user authentication.
+- All endpoints require user authentication.
--Users log in with their email and password.
+- Users log in with their email and password.
--The system identifies the user type and presents content accordingly.
+- The system identifies the user type and presents content accordingly.